Key Dental Codes and Terminology

 • Typically, claims with CPT codes are submitted as primary insurance for medical coverage, whereas claims with CDT codes are typically processed as secondary insurance for dental coverage.
 For correct billing, confirming with the medical insurance provider is to ascertain the primary and secondary payers for a claim.

-• ICD codes may be used along with CDT codes on claims submitted to dental benefit plans when needed but are always required on claims for dental services submitted to medical benefit plans.
+• The CDT Code and ICD Codes are both HIPAA-mandated standards for electronic dental claims.
+The American Dental Association states that the ICD diagnosis code set may be used on claims submitted to dental benefit plans when needed, as well as on claims for dental services submitted to medical benefit plans where diagnosis codes are always required.
 ICD-10 codes in claims filed for dental benefits inform the payer why the procedure was performed and the associated disease, illness, symptom or disorder.

 • Dental records should include: Evaluations, Type of Anesthesia, Radiographs, Testing or Diagnostic Service, Documentation of Tooth (Teeth) Treated, and Type of Treatment